charukiewicz/charukiewicz/resume.md

 **Project Euler Problems** - [GitHub](https://github.com/charukiewicz/project-euler)

-*A progression through a series of increasingly difficult math problems, solved computationally, using various techniques and programming languages.*
+*A progression through a series of increasingly difficult math problems, solved programmatically, using various techniques and programming languages like Haskell and Python.*

 **Beer Manager** - [GitHub](https://github.com/charukiewicz/beer-manager)

-*A simple RESTful API built with Flask (a Python microframework) designed to serve as the back end for a beer rating website or application*
+*A simple RESTful API built with Flask (a Python microframework) designed to serve as the back end for a beer rating website or application.*

 <hr>